normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Load Geometry Data
 All of these nodes are provided on the Mesh Deformation Component, and also their stored geometry.

+* *Load From Mesh Deformation Component*: Use another MeshDeformationComponent as the source for the geometry, copying the contents.
+* *Load From Mesh Geometry*: Use a MeshGeometry
-* *Load From Static Mesh*: Use a StaticMesh as the source of the original geometry.
-(Demo: *PassthroughDemo/PassthroughMap*, and used in many others)
+* [Load From Static Mesh](./docs/mesh_deformation_component_nodes/load_from_static_mesh.md): Use a StaticMesh as the source of the original geometry.

 ## Select Vertices
 Each of these functions returns a Selection which can then be either be either modified further, or passed into any of the nodes for transforming vertices to control their behavior.